RAND CAMS Data File 2001-2015 (v2), supported by NIA and SSA

 - Once you have logged in, follow the "Data Downloads" link and then the "RAND Contributed Files" link to RAND CAMS Data File (2015 v2).

-For more detailed information, please see the documents:Data Description (PDF Download) Data Documentation (PDF Download)
+For more detailed information, please see the documents:Data Description (PDF Download from hrsonline.isr.umich.edu) Codebook (PDF Download from hrsonline.isr.umich.edu)

 Before doing so, however, we kindly request that users first consult the documentation that accompanies our data products, as we have found that our responses often point users to specific sections of the documentation that provide further detail on the variables mentioned in the users’ queries.